HuiLin0220/huilin0220.github.io/_news/announcement_13.md

 ---

-I am doing a MLE internship at OPPO US Research Center for recommendation system design
+I am currently working as a Machine Learning Engineer intern at the OPPO US Research Center, contributing to the design of recommendation systems.